raadsilva1/turkishvan-bsd/README.md

 # turkishvan-bsd
-Setting up a complete desktop for DragonFlyBSD
+Setting up a complete desktop for FreeBSD